Virkkunen/store-manager/README.md

 # Store Backend

-A store backend service using MSC architecture, with CRUD
+A store backend service with CRUD endpoints and database integration that runs locally on a Docker container.

 ## Features

-- Custom time input `(1:19, 79)`
+- GET, POST, PUT and DELETE endpoints
-- Preset buttons
+- Database integration
-- Alarm sound when timer is complete
+- MSC architecture
-- Mobile responsive
+- Unit tests

 ## Run Locally